xxgicoxx/hidratado/README.md

 # HidratadO

-HidratadO is a application for macOS to help you stay hydrated.
+HidratadO is an application for macOS to help you stay hydrated.

 ![Stay Hydrated](http://i.imgur.com/vXzlU1I.png)